betheden/greek-grammar/content/verb.rst

 Article
 -------

-As stated in the Glossary, A verb is a word used to describe an action, event, or state of being.
+As stated in the Glossary, a verb is a word used to describe an action, event, or state of being.

 The action of the verb may require an object to complete the action of the verb.
 Verbs that require a direct object to complete the action are :ref:`Transitive_Verbs<verb_transitive>` .
 Verbs that do not require a direct object to complete the action are :ref:`Intransitive_Verbs<verb_intransitive>` .
-A few verbs can be used as both a transitive verb and an intransitive verb.
+A few verbs can be used both as a transitive verb and as an intransitive verb.

 A :ref:`Linking_Verb<verb_linking>`  does not express an action but connects the subject of the verb to additional information